mustafa-raed123/Tunify-Platform/README.md

 * Testability: Allows for mocking data access during unit tests.
 * Flexibility: Facilitates changes in data access strategy without affecting business logic.

+---

+# New Navigation and Routing Functionalities
+In this lab, we have added new routing functionalities to manage the relationships between playlists, songs, and artists in the Tunify platform.
+These enhancements allow users to interact with the platform through specific API endpoints designed for adding and retrieving songs in relation to playlists and artists.

+ Playlist-Song Relationships
+* Add a Song to a Playlist:

+Endpoint: POST api/playlists/{playlistId}/songs/{songId}
+Description: This endpoint allows users to add a specific song to a playlist.
+The playlistId and songId are passed as route parameters to identify the playlist and the song to be added.

+* Retrieve All Songs in a Playlist:

+Endpoint: GET api/Songs/GetSongsByPlaylist/2

+Description: This endpoint retrieves all the songs associated with a specific playlist.
+The playlistId is passed as a route parameter to identify the playlist.

+  Artist-Song Relationships

+* Add a Song to an Artist:

+Endpoint: POST /api/Songs/GetAllsongsbyanartist/2
+Description: This endpoint allows users to associate a specific song with an artist.
+The artistId and songId are passed as route parameters to identify the artist and the song to be added.
+* Retrieve All Songs by an Artist:

+Endpoint: GET api/Songs/artists/1/songs/2
+Description: This endpoint retrieves all songs that have been associated with a specific artist.
+The artistId is passed as a route parameter to identify the artist.